Xsuto/uni_langs/README.md

 # How to change dataset

-Rename courses.txt to its original name and then rename dataset for example langs.txt to courses.txt
+Rename courses.txt to its original name and then rename dataset for example langs.txt to courses.txt and change value of size_of_course variable in format_into_courses_vector function <br>
+5 for swimming.txt <br>
+6 for langs.txt <br>